The Guardian IBM BRAINCOMPUTER

 • Article history

-• Brain The artificial brain may give scientists a new way to study diseases like Parkinson’s and Alzheimer’s.
+• The artificial brain may give scientists a new way to study diseases like Parkinson’s and Alzheimer’s.
 Photograph: Rex/SunsetThe world’s first synthetic brain could be built within 10 years, giving us an unprecedented insight into the nature of consciousness and our perception of reality.

 Scientists working on the Blue Brain Project in Switzerland are the first to attempt to “reverse-engineer” the mammalian brain by recreating the behaviour of billions of neurons in a computer.